zainab-ali/challenges-of-concurrent-systems/markdown.md

 ???

-Reasoning is concurrency on paper.
+We're going to explore what concurrency is, and how you can think about it on paper.

 ---
 class: middle